Bambi-pa-hal-is/cs2_but_damage_throws_nades/README.md

 1. Select the competitive map to play, from the official competitive map pool.
 2. Switch teams (CT/T) by shooting their own name, shown on an in-world button per player.
-3. Configure the nade-throwing rules through an in-world UI: which grenade types are allowed (HE, flashbang, smoke, molotov, decoy), whether shooting *and/or* dealing damage triggers a throw, the trigger chance for each, and whether only your currently-equipped nades can be picked.
+3. Configure the nade-throwing rules through an in-world UI: which grenade types are allowed (HE, flashbang, smoke, molotov, decoy), whether shooting *and/or* dealing damage triggers a throw, the trigger chance for each, whether only your currently-equipped nades can be picked, and each player's starting health.
 4. Press **Start Game** to load the chosen map and begin a competitive-ruleset match with those settings active.

+Until the match starts, everyone's own weapons are stripped and a single shared, oversized, glowing, spinning AK-47 is spawned for the whole lobby to interact with the config buttons - keeps real players from all independently arming up and causing chaos while configuring.
+It respawns automatically if whoever's carrying it wanders off.

 From then on, `OnModifyPlayerDamage` (and optionally `OnGunFire`) rolls the dice and launches a real, physics-simulated grenade of a random allowed type from the triggering player.